yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 Space tasks fully support transactions, an execute request can receive a transaction from the client and it will be delegated into the task execution it self once it is being executed at the space node.

-When executing a single space task, usally a local transaction will suffice, while when executing a distributed space task, a distributed transaction will be required.
+When executing a single space task, usually a local transaction will suffice, while when executing a distributed space task, a distributed transaction will be required.

 The transaction creation, commit and abort normally should be done at the client according to the result.